Community Development Facilitator in Coastal Resource Management

 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

-Qualified candidates will have an expressed interest in Coastal Resource Management, Community Organizing, and will meet one or more of the following criteria:
+Qualified candidates will have an expressed interest in promoting environmental awareness in schools and communities, and one or more of the following criteria:

 Highly desired skills for this position include:

-• 5 years’ of experience working in coastal resource management.
+• 5 years’ of experience working in coastal resource management strongly desired

 Required Language Skills